radiasoft/rsopt/docs/python.rst

 ``function`` Specification
 --------------------------

-* arguments: Input for the Python function being evaluated from the ``function`` key is always provided as a ``dict`` composed of the union of the settings and parameters for the job.
+*   **arguments**: Input for the Python function being evaluated from the ``function`` key is always provided as a ``dict`` composed of the union of the settings and parameters for the job.

-* return value: The return value must be a single floating number (or be castable by NumPy to a float) Output is handled differently depending on if ``execution_type`` is a serial or parallel run mode.
+*   **return value**: The return value must be a single floating number (or be castable by NumPy to a float) Output is handled differently depending on if ``execution_type`` is a serial or parallel run mode.
 For serial the output of the function is passed to ``options.objective_function`` if one was given.
 If no separate objective function was supplied the output is directly handed to the optimizer, if one is being used.
 If you are using a parallel execution then you must specify a function in ``options.objective_function`` that will read output, saved to file, from ``function``.